This post contains affiliate links, so if you click on them and make a purchase, I may make a small commission at no cost to you.

 10.Powerstrip covers.
 This can help keep the baby away from the plugs and cords in your powerstrip.
 Here’s an example of a product:

-This should prevent your baby from getting stuck between the banisters in any way.
+This is a net that should prevent your baby from getting stuck between the banisters in any way.

 For more great ideas and tips on baby proofing your home, click here.